‘Sand in My Boots’ Road Closures in Gulf Shores Begin Today

 Officials ask the public to follow maps and traffic signs during the festival for a safe and smooth experience.

-Free shuttle service will run continuously from Friday to Sunday during the Sand In My Boots Music Festival.
+Shuttle service will run continuously from Friday to Sunday during the Sand In My Boots Music Festival.
 Shuttle stops are located throughout Gulf Shores and Orange Beach, including Pelican Place, Hampton Inn, Waves Market, The Gulf, and several hotels.
 Parking is available at each stop marked with a “P” symbol.
 Riders can board the North, West, or East shuttle lines and will be dropped off near the festival site.
+Price: $70 for a 3-day pass

 City of Gulf Shores officials also stated, "We apologize for the inconvenience, and we appreciate your patience as we work to balance the needs of our residents and the wonderful event opportunities we are fortunate to host in our community.
 We would like to remind our residents and guests of the ample beach parking and access points still accessible during this time."